 In economics, there are two main types of costs for companies.
 The first is explicit costs.
 When looking at a company’s financial statements, a deduction will happen from the company’s revenue to get accounting profit for these expenses.

 Second, there is an implicit cost.
 It is a factor in calculating a company’s economic profit.
 It is equivalent to accounting profit and reduces implicit costs.
-So the calculation of economic profit takes the firm’s revenue and subtracting both explicit and implicit costs.
+So the calculation of economic profit takes the firm’s revenue and subtracts both explicit and implicit costs.

-The management of these two costs will certainly be easier if the company uses accounting software that is integrated with sales management system, where company could track the sales performance so that the management of these two costs will be calculated automatically and of course far from manipulation and human error.
+The management of these two costs will certainly be easier if the company uses accounting software that is integrated with the sales management system, where the company could track the sales performance so that the management of these two costs will be calculated automatically and of course far from manipulation and human error.

 Explicit cost vs. implicit costs